Which training awards should I enter?

 Great news if this applies to you, it’s just what the award judges are looking for!
 And better still, there is the most choice here.
 Some important options here include:

-• The Learning Awards (deadline early October) is an international scheme run by the extremely credible Learning & Performance Institute.
+- The Learning Awards (deadline late September) is an international scheme run by the extremely credible Learning & Performance Institute.
 Not so many categories here, but a thorough two-stage judging process.

 We don’t just win awards for clients – our team here at Boost won the ‘Learning Impact Award’ at the 2020 Learning Awards.